anotherhadi/nixy/.github/assets/README_template.md

 </div>
 <br>

-**Nixy** is a **Hyprland** NixOS configuration with **home-manager**, **secrets**, and **custom theming** all in one place.
-It's a simple way to manage your system configuration and dotfiles.
+**Nixy simplifies and unifies** the Hyprland ecosystem with a modular, easily customizable setup.
+It provides a structured way to manage your system configuration and dotfiles with minimal effort.

-I'm Hadi, a french developer, student in infosec, enthusiastic about nix, golang & blockchains.
-This is my own, **keyboard-centric**, and **minimalistic** NixOS configuration.
-I enable vim-like keybindings everywhere I can, and I use a lot of custom scripts to make my life easier.

-**Nixy key points:**

-- Hypr-ecosystem first (hyprland, hyprlock, hyprpanel, hypridle, ...)
+It includes *home-manager*, *secrets*, and *custom theming* all in one place.

+**Features:**

+- 💻 Hyprland-centric: Preconfigured Hyprland ecosystem (Hyprlock, Hyprpanel, etc.)
-- Stylix/base16 themes
+- 🎨 Consistent Theming: Base16 & Stylix-powered themes
-- Vim-like keybindings everywhere (hyprland, qutebrowser, nvim, ...)
+- ⌨️  Vim-like Everywhere: Unified keybindings (Hyprland, nvim, vimium, etc.)

 ## Table of Content